 The findings from January to July 2023 demonstrate that playing behavior consistently dominated the social dynamics of the chimpanzee community, reflecting a strong inclination toward positive social interactions and group cohesion.
 The presence of grooming, movement, and closeness further indicates healthy interpersonal relationships and the establishment of social bonds within the group.
 Variations in aggression and defending behaviors across months were minimal, suggesting a stable and harmonious environment.
 These results provide valuable insights into the behavioral patterns of chimpanzees in captivity and support the ongoing efforts in their rehabilitation and social integration.

 DISCUSSION

-The Sex Composition of the Chimpanzees’ Community
+The Sex Composition of the Chimpanzees’ Community.